Elfin-Jedi/Angband-4.0.5/readme.txt

 Basic changes so far

-Races added from Unangband (though without shapeshifts), EyAngband, and FAangband.
-48 Total, I know some of them are repetitive.
+Races added from Unangband (though without shapeshifts), EyAngband, FAangband, and some from PosChengband (though without special abilities, non-humanoid bodies (Centaur), or flags gained at a later level).
+55 Total, I know some of them are repetitive.

 Classes added from Oangband/FAangband.
 (No ability framework, don't really want, at least in the same form.)